ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/setup/2-anatomyofavisualization.md

 ```

 ###`.api`
 You should not need to change anything in this folder.
-It contains module and schema definitions for the packager to use in constructing your `samplePiChart.pbiviz`.
+It contains module and schema definitions for the packager to use in constructing your `samplePieChart.pbiviz`.

 *   `PowerBI-visuals.d.ts`: The declaration file for the Power BI TypeScript components.
 If you are unfamiliar with the concept of a declaration file, documentation is available [here](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html).
 *   `schema.capabilities.json`: Defines the legal schema for `capabilities.json`.